trex-paxos/trex/README.md

 - [x] crc32 message integrity

-0.4.0 - Remove Akka dependence from core (keep in tests)
+0.4.0 -

 - [x] expose more methods for new rsocket code

-0.4.1 - Remove Akka dependence from core (keep in tests) #2
+0.4.1 -

-- [x] Unpickle byte[] for Java clients
+- [x] Unpickle `byte[]` for Java clients

 0.5.0 - JPickle for Java Journal

+0.6.0 - MVStore as Journal with backup method

 0.a - practical